Shreeja-AirMetro/Github-Notes/Paper-Writing/IEEE Transactions on Vehicular Technology  Special Issue on Low-Altitude Wireless Networks (LAWN).md

 Database of current antennas - geospatial map

 HW
-SoA - RSSSI and RSRP of ray tracing from Mmm wave mmwave for drone operatoin
+SoA - RSSI and RSRP of ray tracing from Mm wave mmwave for drone operatoin

 Ray tracing